I’ve heard Daphne Sheldrick, the world’s expert on raising orphaned baby elephants, say on many occasions that “elephants are like us… but better.”

 Each story is as heartbreaking as the next.

 But there is a happy ending for most of the 200 elephants that have been brought here over the years.
 Daphne says, “There is a saying: If you love an animal, set it free, and if it loves you, it will come back to you to thank you from time to time.”
 She says she has found that to be very true.

-After five years at the orphanage (or when they are deemed ready), the young elephants are transferred to holding areas in Tsavo National Park where they will eventually walk back to the freedom that is their right as a wild elephant.
-On many occasions, the “re-wilded” elephants will return to this place of transition to say ‘Hi’ to a keeper, or ask for help when they have a festering wound for instance.
-They never forget the caregivers that saved their lives.
-And I will never forget the close encounters I have had with these orphaned elephants.
+After five years at the orphanage (or when they are deemed ready), the young elephants are transferred to holding areas in Tsavo National Park, where they will eventually walk back to the freedom that is their right as a wild elephant.
+On many occasions, the “re-wilded” elephants will return to this place of transition to say ‘Hi’ to a keeper or ask for help when they have a festering wound, for instance.
+They never forget the caregivers who saved their lives.
+And I will never forget my close encounters with these orphaned elephants.
 They have changed my life.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Browse our ready-made packages or answer a few questions to start planning your dream safari.